Building Renode from source

 Note

-On Windows, the building process described in this section can only be executed in a Cygwin shell.
+On Windows, the building process described in this section can only be executed in Git Bash.

 To build Renode, run: